 TRACK YOUR SYMPTOMS WITH THE NAFC OAB TREATMENT TRACKER

-Use the NAFC OAB Treatment Tracker to assess your symptoms and their impact, learn about treatment options for OAB, and create a useful tool to help you talk with your doctor about your condition.
+Use the NAFC OAB Treatment Tracker to assess your symptoms, learn about treatment options, and create a tool to help you talk with your doctor.

 The NAFC OAB Treatment Tracker